rapidsai/spark-examples/getting-started-guides/csp/gcp/gcp.md

 1. Using the `gcloud` command to create a new cluster with Rapids Spark GPU initialization action.
 The following command will create a new cluster named `<CLUSTER_NAME>`.
-Before the init script fully merged into `<dataproc-initialization-actions>` bucket, use need to copy the spark-gpu initialization script into a accessible GCS and into following structure
+Before the init script fully merged into `<dataproc-initialization-actions>` bucket, use need to copy the spark-gpu initialization script in `spark-gpu` folder into a accessible GCS with following structure.
+Ubuntu is recommended as CUDA support ubuntu, debian could be used by modifying `image-version` and `linux-dist` accordingly.

-    The script could be found [here](https://github.com/mengdong/dataproc-initialization-actions/tree/master/spark-gpu).

-    use `install-gpu-driver-ubuntu.sh` for ubuntu18 and `install-gpu-driver-debian.sh` for debian9.
-In this guide, we use ubuntu18.

     ```
     /$STORAGE_BUCKET/spark-gpu/rapids.sh